travelist/github-shortcuts/README.md

 ## New Features / Bug Reports

 Please request them via the issue page.
-The initial purpose of this extension was to provide keyboard commands to issues pages and pull request pages, but there is no limitation that narrows down into these scopes.
+The initial purpose of this extension was to provide keyboard commands to the issue pages and the pull request pages, but there is no limitation that narrows down into these scopes.